andreatta-ale/analixText/article/paper.md

 Magnetoelastic sensors (MES) utilize the magnetoelastic effect to measure physical quantities such as stress, pressure, temperature, strain, or electric current.
 They are usually manufactured from amorphous metal alloys, commercially known as Metglas 2826MB and Metglas 2605SC, and can detect mechanical vibrations induced by magnetic fields.
 These sensors have diverse applications, from wireless monitoring of tires and machine shafts to detecting vibrations in civil constructions and monitoring biological parameters, such as plasma pH in the human body [@grimes16:2011; @jackson17:2019; @ausanio18:2005; @cai34:2000; @baran35:2011; @engdahl36:2000; @sablik37:1993; @szewczyk38:2008; @cullen39:2001; @desmione40:2002; @grimes41:2002; @hernando42:1988; @modzelewski43:1981; @jain44:2001; @croce45:2014; @mori46:2021; @khan47:2017; @kouz48:2000; @narita49:2021].

-Flat and rectangular magnetoelastic sensors exhibit a fundamental frequency $f_0$, which depends on the length $(L)$ of the sensor, its modulus of elasticity $(E)$, Poisson’s ratio $(\nu)$, and the density $(\rho)$ of the alloy from which it is made, and it is given by [@sisniega50:2020]:
+Flat and rectangular magnetoelastic sensors exhibit a fundamental frequency $f_0$, which depends on the length $(L)$ of the sensor, its modulus of elasticity $(E)$, Poisson’s ratio $(\nu)$, and the density $(\rho)$ of the alloy from which it is made, and it is given by [@sisniega50:2020]

 $$f_0 = \frac{1}{2L} \sqrt{\frac{E}{\rho(1 - \nu)}}.$$

-Accordingly, magnetoelastic biosensors (MBS)can be applied in monitoring biological parameters and can be used to detect the presence of bacteria and viruses, such as the SARS-CoV-2 coronavirus.
+Accordingly, magnetoelastic biosensors (MBS) can be applied in monitoring biological parameters and can be used to detect the presence of bacteria and viruses, such as the SARS-CoV-2 coronavirus.
 Using machine learning for classification can increase the sensitivity and accuracy of diagnosis [@cdc11:2023; @who12:2023; @ms13:2023; @barreto14:2008].

 Artificial intelligence and machine learning are fundamental in enhancing MBS based diagnosis.
 Artificial intelligence enables the development of systems capable of performing tasks that require human intelligence, such as pattern recognition and decision-making.
 Machine learning, a subfield of artificial intelligence, focuses on developing algorithms that learn from data.
 Techniques like bootstrap and statistical resampling methods are used to estimate statistics from a data sample, contributing to the analysis and interpretation of sensor signals [@mellit51:2008; @moor52:2006; @mccarthy53:1956; @domingos54:2012; @nilsson56:2013; @bishop57:2006; @macario58:2009; @sas59; @mahesh60:2020; @shalev61:2014; @brownlee62:2016; @monard63:2003; @efron69:2000; @davison70:1997].

 # Methodology

-The sensors, obtained from Metglas 2826MB3 by Metglas Company, were fabricated into dimensions of 5 mm x 1 mm x 28 μm for optimal vibration modes.
-They were coated with chrome and gold using magnetron sputtering [@luiza:2024].
+The sensors, obtained from Metglas 2826MB3 by Metglas Company, were fabricated into dimensions of 5 mm x 1 mm x 28 μm and coated with chrome and gold using magnetron sputtering [@luiza:2024].
 Measurements were conducted using driving and pick-up coils connected to a Keysight E5061B network analyzer, that reads the sensors' response to a variable frequency.

 Figure 1 shows a schematic model of how the reading system is assembled and the measurement of frequency shift after external agents adsorption.

 ![Schematic model of the detection system using magnetoelastic biosensors, showing resonant frequency change $\Delta f$ upon an external agend adsorption on MBS surface. \label{fig:sensor_reading}](schema.png)